holoisme/TruthTableGenerator/README.md

 F  | F  | T

 ### The BICONDITIONAL operation.
-For a given proposition p and q, "p if and only if q" is true when p and q have the same truth value. "p if and only if q" is written here either as `p <-> q` or `p ↔ q`. <br>
+For given propositions p and q, "p if and only if q" is true when p and q have the same truth value. "p if and only if q" is written here either as `p <-> q` or `p ↔ q`. <br>
 p  | q  | p <-> q
 -- | -- | ------
 T  | T  | T